Antonio R. Flores, Ph.D.

 Flores is a member of numerous associations including the Washington Higher Education Secretariat, the American Educational Research Association, Independent Sector, and others concerned with the advancement of higher education.
 He is the Chairman of the Board of the Board of the ¡Adelante!
-Leadership and Scholarship Fund and past chair of the Hispanic Association on Corporate Responsibility.
+Leadership and Scholarship Fund, chair of the Subcommittee on Student and Recent Graduate Recruitment for the Homeland Security Academic Advisory Council, and past chair of the Hispanic Association on Corporate Responsibility and of the Alliance for Equity in Higher Education.
 Flores has also served on the boards of the American Council on Education, Mexican American Cultural Center, National Hispanic Leadership Agenda and the National Commission on the Workforce of the American Hospital Association.

 In 2009, Flores was featured by Univision Network in an Orgullo Hispano capsule, honoring notable and influential Hispanics/Hispanic-Americans.
 The Educational Policy Institute honored Flores with a Lifetime Achievement Award.
 He received the Education Award from the Hispanic Organization for Public Employees in San Antonio, Texas.
 For the second year, he was listed among the Top Influential Leaders in the U.S. and Latino Community by Latino Leaders Magazine.

 Other honors received by Flores include being featured among the Top 25 Latino Leaders in Education (September/October 2008 issue) in Latino Leaders Magazine.
 He was named among the 12 national leaders of Hispanic organizations in the 2008 Líderes advertising campaign by MillerCoors (2008).
 Flores was the recipient of the Ana G. Méndez University System in Puerto Rico Presidential Medal Award (2004).
 In 2003, Hispanic Business Magazine recognized him with a Lifetime Achievement Award (2003).
-He is the recipient of the Distinguished Alumni Award (2003) from Western Michigan University, an Honorary Doctorate of Humane Letters from Woodbury University in California (2002), an Honorary Doctorate of Education from Madonna University in Michigan (1995), tributes by former Michigan Governors Jim Blanchard and John Engler for outstanding contributions to the educational improvement of the state, joint resolutions by the Michigan House of Representatives and Senate for exemplary work in the state’s higher education system, induction to the “Wall of Honor” as a distinguished alumnus at Western Michigan University (1986), and numerous other awards for special contributions and accomplishments.
+He is the recipient of the Distinguished Alumni Award (2003) and an Honorary Doctorate of Humane Letters (2017) from Western Michigan University, an Honorary Doctorary of Humane Letters from New Jersey City University (2016), an Honorary Doctorate of Public Service from Notre Dame de Namur University in California (2014), an Honorary Doctorate of Humane Letters from Woodbury University in California (2002), an Honorary Doctorate of Education from Madonna University in Michigan (1995), tributes by former Michigan Governors Jim Blanchard and John Engler for outstanding contributions to the educational improvement of the state, joint resolutions by the Michigan House of Representatives and Senate for exemplary work in the state’s higher education system, induction to the “Wall of Honor” as a distinguished alumnus at Western Michigan University (1986), and numerous other awards for special contributions and accomplishments.
 Flores was valedictorian of his college graduating class and was the recipient of academic merit scholarships and fellowships throughout his educational career.